vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. In the code editor pane, find the following line of code:

     ```csharp
-    private readonly static string deviceConnectionString = "<your device connection string>";
+    private readonly static string deviceConnectionString = "{Your connection string here}";
     ```

-1. Replace `<your device connection string>` with the Primary Connection String for the sensor-th-0070 device.
+1. Replace the placeholder value with the Primary Connection String for the sensor-th-0070 device.

 1. On the **File** menu, click **Save**.